-- Answer clients phone calls, emails or support chats swiftly.
+- Answer clients phone calls, emails or chats swiftly

 - Point customers towards self-serve solutions for simple issues (e.g help articles for lost passwords)

 Generally, level 1 support teams consist of more junior, non-technical agents who can offer users solutions guided by the standard operating procedures (SOP) that your company has created.
-Once there are no solutions as per the SOP, level 1 personnel can forward the case to the level 2 tier.
+Once there are no solutions as per your standard operating procedures, level 1 personnel can forward the case to your level 2 team.

 Level 2 customer support

-At level 2 support, the agents receive queries directly from level 1.
+At level 2 support, agents receive queries directly from level 1.
 The support at this level handles in-depth troubleshooting and backend analysis.
 This is typically how the escalation process works:

 Level 2 support agents usually possess a deeper outstanding and deep knowledge of the company's products on a more technical level, and have more experience in troubleshooting.
-They're also usually more experienced; although, in smaller companies, level 1 and level 2 support may be handled by the same person.
+They're also usually more experienced.
+That being said, in smaller companies, level 1 and level 2 support may be handled by the same person.

 More progressive SaaS companies have also started recruiting support engineers onto their teams.
 These engineers can look under the hood and diagnose issues without moving the ticket over to developer teams for level 3 tickets.